-At Fawbert and Barnard Infants' we strongly believe in meeting the needs of all children through quality first teaching, providing an excellent and enjoyable early education for every child.
+At Fawbert and Barnard Infants' we strongly believe in meeting the needs of all children through quality first teaching, and through working in partnership with you as parents.
 We will meet with you twice a year for parent consultations, and you will receive a yearly formal report about your child's progress.
-In addition to this, if your child is on the SEN register the Inclusion Lead will also meet with you on a termly basis.
-This may be with the class teacher, or as a separate meeting.
-However, throughout the year additional meetings or conversations will take place as and when required or requested by school or home.
+In addition to this, if your child is on the SEN register in receipt of an Individual Provision Plan, you will receive a further three reports each year.
+The Inclusion Lead is a visible presence in school and throughout the year additional meetings or conversations will take place as and when required or requested by school or home.